SonarSource/sonar-text/CONTRIBUTING.md

 1. Write the yaml file
 2. Validates the yaml against the schema file
 3. use the script `secretSpecificationInclusionGenerator.sh <Rule-Api jar>`
-  1. It will generate the java files that will glue the yaml file to the code base
+  1. It will generate the java files serving as a "glue" between the yaml file and the code base
-  2. If the Rspec is already available, it will also generate additional rspec data
+  2. If the rspec text code is already available in the master branch of [SonarSource/rspec](https://github.com/SonarSource/rspec), it will also generate additional rspec data
 4. Test the code:
   1. If rspec data is available, do `mvn clean test`
   2. Else, do `mvn test -Dtest=FakecloudCheckTest` and replace this test name by the one generated previously